MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Disable-CsOnlineSipDomain.md

 # Disable-CsOnlineSipDomain

 ## SYNOPSIS
-**THIS IS PRELIMINARY DOCUMENTATION OF UPCOMING FUNCTIONALITY** These cmdlets are only for use by complex organizations having multiple on-premises deployments of Skype for Business Server or Lync Server.
-By using Disable-CsOnlineSipDomain as described below, organizations can safely synchronize users from multiple on-premises forests  containing Skype for Business Server into a single Office 365 tenant.
-Note however, only 1 on-premise tenant can be in hybrid mode at a time.
-Users in the non-hybrid forests would continue to be served by their on-premises deployment of Skype for Business Server (or Lync Server).
+**THIS IS PRELIMINARY DOCUMENTATION OF UPCOMING FUNCTIONALITY**</br>
+This cmdlet prevents provisioning of users in Skype for Business Online for the specified domain.
+This cmdlet allows organizations with multiple on-premises deployments of Skype For Business Server or Lync Server to safely synchronize users from multiple forests into a single Office 365 tenant. **IMPORTANT:** Only 1 Skype for Business forest can by in hybrid mode at a given time.
+.
 ## SYNTAX

 ```